CP

 For the deep prep on bare interior wood specifically, our bare interior wood substrate guide; for the chemistry comparison, oil-based vs water-based stain.

-Why no Kompozit pick
+Why No Kompozit Pick

 Kompozit’s US lineup is interior wall paint and exterior masonry coatings — PRO, ONE, EKO Interior.
 There’s no Kompozit-branded wood stain SKU on Amazon or any US retail channel right now.
 We could rank a Kompozit acrylic something into the wood-stain category for the partnership, but it’s not engineered for furniture, trim, or fences, and we don’t make a category fit by demoting a product that’s actually better for the use case.
 When Kompozit ships a US-distributed wood stain, this round-up gets a re-test.
 Until then, the picks above are the field.
 For where Kompozit competes, see our exterior paint round-up.